The Future of AI-Driven Software Engineering: AI-Driven Software Engineering

-An important opportunity arises from the potential sharing of low-level implementations generated by AI within the \textbf{open-source community}.
-Low-level implementations could be generated as stateless, and immutable APIs.
-The advantage is that these APIs undergo human and automated verification and testing.
-This enables other software project to reuse them rather than attempting to re-generate them from scratch.
-By accessing existing databases of AI-generated APIs, AI systems can explore alternatives before resorting to generating code from scratch.
+\textbf{Sharing of validated AI-generated code:} An important opportunity arises from the potential sharing of low-level implementations generated by AI within the open-source community.
+Low-level implementations could be generated as stateless and immutable APIs.
+The advantage is that these APIs undergo human and automated verification and testing, including security checks to mitigate vulnerabilities.
+This enables reuse in other projects rather than regenerating from scratch.
+By accessing existing databases of AI-generated APIs, AI systems can explore alternatives before generating new code.
 This concept parallels the notion of "APIzation" recently explored for Stack Overflow code snippets~\cite{terragni-ase-2021,terragni-issta-2016}.
+However, caution must be taken to ensure adherence to open-source licensing and governance when reusing or sharing AI-generated APIs.

+This can also help with sustainability challenges given the high cost of code generation in regards to energy consumption~\cite{guo2024stop}.
+We see sustainability of AI systems a key research challenge in the coming years.
+As AI code generation continues to mature and AI capabilities increase, code should be continually improved to ensure quality is maintained.
+Research efforts can look into how this can be done while reducing energy consumption.

+\begin{custombox}{Software Development} Ensuring generated code is correct, understandable, reliable, secure, and scalable, while also considering energy consumption of the AI models, is a key research challenge.
+Prompt engineering will continue to be important. \end{custombox}

+\textbf{Testing will play a crucial role}, as we need to ensure the correctness of the LLM-generated code and its integration with the codebase.
+Test cases can, of course, be created by developers, but they can also be generated automatically.
+The latter type of test cases will be crucial for verifying AI-generated code.